l0kifs/task-context-mcp/docs/BRD.md

 **User Story:** As an agent, I need to manage the full lifecycle of artifacts including creation, updates, and archival based on task execution and user feedback

 **Lifecycle States:**
-- **Active:** Artifact is included in context loading for relevant tasks
+- **Active:** Artifact is included in context loading for relevant task contexts
 - **Archived:** Artifact is excluded from active context and hidden from queries

 **Feedback-Driven Lifecycle:**